You have come to the right place if you are looking for a RealScout review.

-With RealScout, prospects, potential clients, or leads can search homes from an agent’s website.
+With RealScout, prospects, potential clients, or leads can search for homes from an agent’s website.

-So, it’s basically a home search platform that real estate professionals can use as a marketing tool.
+So, it’s a home search platform that real estate professionals can use as a marketing tool.

-Based on MLS data and different search parameters, it displays to the respective users similar listings to those they’ve already viewed.
+Based on MLS data and different search parameters, it displays similar listings to those they’ve already viewed to the respective users.

-A problem for agents that RealScout solved is the fact that real estate agents often get caught out during the initial property search.
+A problem for agents that RealScout solved is that real estate agents often get caught out during the initial property search.

-So, the software makes sure the users stay focused on one agent while they search.
+So, the software ensures the users stay focused on one agent while searching.

-This is in contrast to property search platforms such as Zillow, Trulia, and Realtor.com where realtor bypassing can happen quite easily.
+This contrasts with property search platforms such as Zillow, Trulia, and Realtor.com, where realtor bypassing can happen quite easily.

-To further get into the functionality and what RealScout is, you can watch a great walk-through video made by a realtor below.
+To further get into the functionality and what RealScout is, you can watch a great walk-through video by a realtor below.